A Level – Art

 Taking an active interest in the history of the subject is also recommended.
 Both the Ferens Art Gallery in the city and Beverley Art Gallery offer splendid opportunities to view paintings and artefacts at first hand.

 The department is well experienced in guiding students to success.
-Over the years students of Fine Art have gone on to study the subject at degree level at institutions as diverse as Newcastle, Leeds, Manchester, Nottingham, Bristol, Cambridge, Canterbury and London.
-At present the high achievement rate, for the Fine Art course is above the National Average and students have achieved A* grades every year since their introduction.
+Over the last twelve years students of Fine Art have gone on to study the subject at degree level at institutions as diverse and prestigious as Edinburgh, Newcastle, Leeds, Manchester, Nottingham, Bristol, Cambridge, Falmouth and London.
+In 2017 over 93% of Fine Art students achieved an A*-B grade.

-Rebecca Hopkins achieved a grade A in Fine Art.
-The nature of the course combined with her own dedication and work ethic enabled her to develop a highly emotive and original methodology combining personal expression and visual communication.
-The portfolio of work produced gained her a place at Central St. Martins, generally regarded as one of the country’s leading Art Schools.
-The image below illustrates one element of Rebecca’s multi-media installation work inspired in part by the American artist Joseph Cornell.
+Jack Whitelock achieved A Levels in Fine Art, Graphic Design and Media Studies, achieving a grade A in Fine Art.
+The nature of the course combined with his own dedication, work ethic and technical skill enabled him to develop a highly emotive and original methodology combining painterly design skills to convey the power of personal relationships.
+Jack’s portfolio of work enabled him to gain a place at Edinburgh University to study Fine Art, generally regarded as one of the country’s leading Art Schools.